microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 Given that eye gaze can be very different to other pointer inputs, you may want to make sure to only react to the focus input if it is _eye gaze_ and it is currently the primary input pointer.
 For this purpose, you would use the _BaseEyeFocusHandler_ which is specific to eye tracking and which derives from the _FocusHandler_.
 As mentioned before, it will only trigger if eye gaze targeting is currently the primary pointer input (i.e., no hand ray is active).
+For more information, see [How to support eye gaze + hand gestures](EyeTracking_EyesAndHands.md).

 Here is an example from [EyeTrackingDemo-03-Navigation.unity](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/EyeTracking/Scenes/EyeTrackingDemo-03-Navigation.unity
 ).